 One of the main signs that your extract is no longer good is a change in color and the smell test.

-If your old vanilla extract smells or looks different than it used to be, or if you notice any unusual flavors, then it might be time to replace the vanilla extract and buy a new bottle.
+If your old vanilla extract smells or looks different than it used to be, or if you notice any unusual flavors, then it might be time to replace it and buy a new bottle.

 Other signs of spoilage include mold inside of the cap.